From ‘Pride and Prejudice’ to ‘Persuasion’: Can Jane Austen Survive the Millennium? Film & TV July 29, 2022

 Love Is A Dagger – In which we ponder whether for Shakespeare love is mere words, or an altogether more penetrating object.
 Shakespeare August 5, 2023

 Who Was Shakespeare’s King Richard III?
-Part III: History and The Tragedy Olga Hughes Shakespeare May 2, 2022
+The Tragedy and Disability Olga Hughes Shakespeare May 1, 2022

 Elfrida – The First Crowned Queen of England with Elizabeth Norton Olga Hughes November 5, 2013She was an Anglo-Saxon Queen, the first consort to be crowned Queen of England.
 Elfrida made a love match with...